nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

 :information_source: **Note:** If the module of the exam is edited, and the exam is linked to some tasks, the tasks would be unlinked to the exam.
-The tasks cannot be linked to the exam as the tasks have a different module code from the exam.
 </div>